AustinWongParker/dog_site_django/django_learning_visuals.md

 * [Templates](https://docs.djangoproject.com/en/4.0/topics/templates/) Django needs a convenient way to generate HTML dynamically.
 Most common approach relies on templates.
 A template contains the static parts of the desired HTML output.
   * _The template layer provides a designer-friendly syntax for rendering the information to be presented to the user._
   * Default template: Django template language (DTL)

+---
+### Forms
+* [Forms](https://docs.djangoproject.com/en/4.1/topics/forms/) provide Django with a rich framework to facilitate manipulating/creating HTML forms.
+  * A form is a collection of elements inside < form > ... < /form >.
+This allows a visitor to do things like enter text, select options, etc - then, it sends that info to the server.